guillecarrillo/proteoparc/documentation/tutorial.md

 ## Execution time!
 Make it simple

 Firstly, you need to **select a TaxID** to focus your protein search.
 This number, which is shared between UniProt and NCBI, works as a unique identifier that represents a taxonomic category, for instance, *Homo sapiens* TaxID is 9606 and Mammalia (class) is 40674.
-To find the TaxID that corresponds to your desired taxa, you can search both in NCBI or UniProt taxonomy browser, but we extremely recommend the [UniProt](https://www.uniprot.org/taxonomy) one as it has a more intuitive interface.
+To find the TaxID that corresponds to your desired taxa, you can search both in NCBI or [UniProt taxonomy browser](https://www.uniprot.org/taxonomy), but we extremely recommend the UniProt one as it has a more intuitive interface.
 The higher the scale of the TaxID the more proteins you will download.
-For instance, using 9779 TaxID will download all Proboscidea (elephants) proteins, and using 9783 will only download *Elephas maximus* (Indian elephant) proteins.
+For instance, using 9779 TaxID will download all Proboscidea (elephants, order) proteins, and using 9783 will only download *Elephas maximus* (Indian elephant) proteins.

 The next step is to **activate the** **conda environment**, to do so, type the following command in the terminal: